DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

 1. Raspberry Pi 3 and above and its power supply.
 2. An SD card of at least 8GB.
+3. Ethernet cable
-3. USB microphone
+4. USB microphone
-4. 3 220/470 ohms resistors
+5. 3 220/470 ohms resistors
-5. 3 LEDs
+6. 3 LEDs
-5. 4 male-female jumper cables
+7. 4 male-female jumper cables
-6. 4 connecting wires
+8. 4 connecting wires
-7. Breadboard
+9. Breadboard
-8. A reliable Wi-Fi connection
+10. A reliable Wi-Fi connection
-9. Personal computer
+11. Personal computer
-10. A monitor, HDMI cable, mouse and keyboard (optional)
+12. A monitor, HDMI cable, mouse and keyboard (optional)

 </details>